What is Preiser Disease?

 If You Believe You Have Preiser Disease, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-People experiencing Preiser disease should be evaluated to try and prevent further injury and mobility issues.
+People experiencing Preiser disease should be evaluated to try and reduce the risk of further injury and mobility issues.